M-Baraa-Mardini/Llama.cpp-turboquant/README.md

 e.g C:\Users\HP\llama-cpp-turboquant\build\bin\Release\llama-server.exe -m "D:\2026\LLM\Hermes-3-Llama-3.1-8B-Q4_K_M.gguf" -c 16384 --cache-type-k q4_0 --cache-type-v q4_0
 ```
+Note the building my take 20 ~ 30 minutes based on your device
 -c 16382: This forces a massive ~16K context window, giving the AI plenty of room to read web articles.

 --cache-type q4_0: This compresses the short-term memory cache down to 4-bit.
 This is the magic trick that makes a 16K context window fit on a 4GB card without throwing an Out-of-Memory error!